sielerjm/michaelsieler/Experience/experience.rst

 -------

 * Microbiome data scientist with 5 years of experience developing molecular, computational and statistical approaches to elucidate the underlying mechanisms of the gut microbiome and how they influence host health
-* Robust data analytic skills in advanced applied statistics to drive research experiments (R, Python)
+* Advanced statistical analysis to drive research experiments forward (R, Python)
-* Demonstrated abilities to collaborate and take leadership in multi-laboratory experiments
+* Demonstrated abilities to collaborate and take leadership in cross-laboratory experiments
 * Experienced in written and oral communication across various audiences from academics and students to members of the public